 Cruise ship tickets often include a provision that requires claims to be filed within one year of the incident.
 Additionally, such suits may need to be filed in a specific state and county.
 Some cruise ships also require that any cases must be filed in federal court.

-Cruise ship accident victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Cruise ship accident victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.